richadams/php-gracenote/README.md

-#php-gracenote

-A simple PHP client for the <a href="http://www.gracenote.com">Gracenote</a> Music API, which can retrieve Artist, Album and Track metadata with the most common options.

-This is basically the PHP equivilent to the <a href="https://github.com/cweichen/pygn">pygn project</a>.

-php-gracenote allows you to look up artists, albums, and tracks in the Gracenote database, and returns a number of metadata fields, including:
+A simple PHP client for the [Gracenote Web API](https://developer.gracenote.com/web-api), which allows you to look up artists, albums, and tracks in the Gracenote database, and returns a number of metadata fields, including:

-* Basic metadata like Artist Name, Album Title, Track Title.
+* Basic metadata; e.g. Artist Name, Album Title, Track Title.
-* Descriptors like Genre, Origin, Mood, Tempo.
+* Descriptors; e.g. Genre, Origin, Mood, Tempo.
-* Related content like Album Art, Artist Image, Biographies.
+* Related content; e.g. Album Art, Artist Image, Biographies.

-##Installation
+:exclamation: **_This is just example code to get you started on your own projects using Gracenote's API, and is not meant as an exhaustive wrapper of the full API._**

+### Installation

 Just copy the `php-gracenote` directory into your project, then include the `Gracenote.class.php` file.

     <?php
     include("./php-gracenote/Gracenote.class.php");

-##Getting Started
+### Prerequisites

-You will need a Gracenote Client ID to use this module.
-Please visit https://developer.gracenote.com to get yours.
+You will need a Gracenote Client ID from the [Gracenote Developer Portal](https://developer.gracenote.com/) to use the API.

 Each installed application also needs to have a User ID, which may be obtained by registering your Client ID with the Gracenote API.
 To do this, do:

-    $api = new Gracenote\WebAPI\GracenoteWebAPI($clientID, $clientTag); // If you already have a userID, you can specify as third parameter to constructor and skip this step.
+    $api = new Gracenote\WebAPI\GracenoteWebAPI($clientID, $clientTag);
     $userID = $api->register();

-This registration should be done only once per application to avoid hitting your API quota (i.e. definitely do NOT do this before every query).
+**This registration should be done only once per application to avoid hitting your API quota** (i.e. definitely do NOT do this before every query).
 The userID can be stored in persistent storage (e.g. on the filesystem) and used for all subsequent pygn function calls.

 Once you have your Client ID and User ID, you can start making queries.

+### Usage

+First, initialize the object using your credentials and UserID.

+    $api = new Gracenote\WebAPI\GracenoteWebAPI($clientID, $clientTag, $userID);

-To search for the Kings of Convenience track "Homesick" from the album "Riot On An Empty Street",
+Then, to search for the Kings of Convenience track "Homesick" from the album "Riot On An Empty Street",

     $results = $api->searchTrack("Kings Of Convenience", "Riot On An Empty Street", "Homesick", Gracenote\WebAPI\GracenoteWebAPI::BEST_MATCH_ONLY);